 Our courses provide an in-depth study of the language and of the vibrant modern cultures of Spain and Latin America, as well as historical and social aspects of these.
 We offer courses both for beginners and for those with a prior background in Spanish.
 Language skills open a wide range of career opportunities in business, teaching, the civil service, academia or publishing.
-Teaching is led by a team of researchers with a wide range of specialist fields including film and cinema, anthropology, history and literature of Spain and Latin America.
+Teaching is led by a team of academics with a wide range of research interests including film and cinema, anthropology, history and literature of Spain and Latin America.
 These guarantee that the linguistic and cultural diversity of the studied countries is taken into account.